-Real time multi player games have an interesting technology behind.
+Real time multi player games have an interesting technology behind them.
 A striking example was Pokemon Go.

-When it came up, it created a hype with millions of people running through the landscape trying to find Pokemons.
+When it came out it created a hype, with millions of people running through the landscape trying to find Pokemons.

-Sometimes not realizing, that they were standing on a railway track.
-Let's shortly examine, what this means from a real time data processing perspective:
+Sometimes not realizing that they were standing on a railway track.
+Let's briefly examine what this means from a real time data processing perspective:

 - Players move in a real geographic environment.

 - Gadgets to find and tasks to solve are virtually located in that environment.